-- Benchtop band saw: are relatively small and can be moved around easily.
+- Benchtop band saws: are relatively small and can be moved around easily.
 Best for solid woods.

-- Stationary band saws are quite large in size and can’t be moved around.
+- Stationary band saws are quite large and can’t be moved around.
 Handles hardwoods

-- Resaw band machine: they are big and powerful.
+- Resaw band machines: they are big and powerful.
 Used to slice up the thicker blocks into thin veneers.